pbanj/Breadtools/Readme.md

 This will install a menu to your context(right click) menu.
-Items include regedit, open cmd here(normal and admin) show/hide known file types, show/hide hidden files/folders, open bash here, and open powershell here(normal and admin)
+Items include regedit, open cmd here(normal and admin) show/hide known file types, show/hide hidden files/folders, open bash here, open powershell here(normal and admin), Settings, and environmental variables.

 This is meant for advanced users who are comfortable editing registry files as this is very much an alpha